-In B.C. general local elections are held every three years.
+In B.C. general local elections are held every four years.
 In Kelowna these include the election of a Mayor and eight Councillors to City Council, and the election of four School Trustees to the Board of School District No. 23.
 By-elections occur if a council seat becomes vacant within the three year term.

 Elections and by-elections are conducted according to the rules and regulations set out in the Local Government Act, which governs local government elections throughout B.C.